cchrism0426/Lagrange/_posts/2020-06-10-jazz-standard-breakdown-autumn-leaves.md

 image: jazz-band.jpg
 ---

 In this article I will be going over a beginner's breakdown to the jazz standard "Autumn Leaves."
-If this is your first time going over a jazz standard, I would suggest first skimming over [How to Read a Lead Sheet]({% post_url 2020-06-06-how-to-read-a-lead-sheet %}).
+If this is your first time going over a jazz standard, I suggest first skimming over [How to Read a Lead Sheet]({% post_url 2020-06-06-how-to-read-a-lead-sheet %}).

 <a href="{{site.github.url}}/assets/sheet-music/autumn-leaves.pdf" target="_blank">autumn-leaves.pdf</a>